 Module 12 – ANESTHESIA IN AESTHETIC SURGERY

-Attendance is mandatory: each participant must attend at least 8 out of the 9 scheduled cycles.
-Overall attendance must reach at least 75% of the total hours of the Master’s program.
+Attendance is mandatory: participants are required to attend at least 8 out of 9 modules, with a minimum overall attendance of 75% of total hours.

-By the end of the course, participants must have taken part in the preoperative analysis and surgical treatment of at least 5 clinical cases for each type of procedure.
+By the end of the program, each participant must have been involved in the preoperative assessment and surgical treatment of at least five clinical cases per category.

-Each student is also required to submit a final written project (thesis), which will be discussed during the final examination, based on a topic chosen in agreement with the assigned internal faculty Tutor.
+Participants are also required to submit a final thesis, which will be discussed during the final examination, under the supervision of an assigned academic tutor.

 The Master’s program employs a combination of diverse teaching methods, delivered by internal faculty and renowned national and international experts: